Pelham Bay (neighborhood), Bronx: Land use

 Pelham Bay's boundaries, starting from the north and moving clockwise, are Pelham Parkway to the north, New England Thruway to the east, Bruckner Expressway to the south, and Hutchinson River Parkway to the west.
 Pelham Bay includes the residential enclave of Country Club, which occupies the portion of the neighborhood east of Interstate 95 (I-95).
 The core of Pelham Bay is the portion west of I-95 and north of Middletown Road.

 Pelham Bay is part of Bronx Community District 10, which also covers Throgs Neck and Co-op City.
 The neighborhood is home to a number of active civic and community associations, including the Pelham Bay Little League.

 A variety of stores and eateries line the streets of this neighborhood, including Westchester Avenue, Buhre Avenue, Middletown Road, and Crosby Avenue (these two cross to form one of the main intersections of the neighborhood).

 Arnow Place, a small street between Westchester Avenue and the New England Thruway (I-95) in Pelham Bay, was the site of the December 2005 shooting death of off-duty police officer, Daniel Enchautegui.
 Actor Lillo Brancato and an accomplice were charged with murder in the case.
 In 2006, the street was renamed Daniel Enchautegui Way.

 There is a community playground called Westchester Square Playground located adjacent to the Hutchinson River Parkway.
-It has a baseball field, swing sets and a paddle ball court.
+It has a baseball field, swing sets and a paddleball court.

 Demographics

 The neighborhood is home to longstanding Italian American population with a recent influx of Hispanics changing the neighborhoods demographics considerably.
 Some homes have both Italian and American flags proudly waving.
+Many of these Italian families are first generation immigrants that immigrated to the Bronx in the past 20 – 50 years.
+As a result, many people in the area speak Italian.
+Many of the immigrants come from Sicily.
 The neighborhood also has sizeable population of Greeks.
 While the majority of the population is white, there is a significant Hispanic minority, consisting mostly of Puerto Ricans.
 As with Riverdale and Country Club, Pelham Bay ranks as one of the safest and most desirable neighborhoods in the Bronx.
 It was ranked as the best neighborhood for children in the Bronx and top 10 neighborhood in the whole New York City.
+There has been recent influx of Asians moving into the neighborhood, as Real estate value in Pelham Bay have grown much faster than other residential areas in the Bronx.
+Pelham Bay is known for not having section 8 housing and NYCHA buildings in close proximity; as zoning laws promoted by local residents have maintained its single to two-family nature as well as relative low crime.
+However, democratic lawmakers have attempted to impose low-income building constructions directly next to single-family houses, causing a friction and resistance from locals.